rphv/rphv.github.io/KeyboardLock/index.md

 Features:
 - Lock and unlock with a customizable key combination
-- Disable both keyboard and trackpad input at the system level
+- Disables both keyboard and trackpad input at the system level
 - Lightweight menu bar app that stays out of the Dock and app switcher
-- On-screen indicator shows when input is locked & the displays key combo to unlock.
+- On-screen indicator shows when input is locked & displays the key combo to unlock

 KeyboardLock is simple, efficient, and designed for anyone who needs to quickly lock their Mac laptop's input devices.

 ### Privacy Policy
 KeyboardLock does not collect, store, or share any personal information.
 No data is transmitted off your device.